 Affinity represents people in sectors ranging including banking and finance, accountancy, retail, manufacturing, education, the law, hospitality and travel and tourism.

 Our members include teachers, bank staff, IT consultants, financial advisers, academics, local government staff, lawyers and civil servants: the list is endless.

 But wherever they work and whatever they do many of the problems they face tend to be very similar.

 - Sickness absence

-The Advice Service provided by Affinity is completely confidential, and is available to members 24/7, 365 days a year.
-With Affinity you will always have someone on your side when you need it most.
+The Advice Service provided by Affinity is completely confidential, and with Affinity you will always have someone on your side when you need it most.

 You have a statutory legal right to be accompanied by a union representative of your choice at all formal meetings with your employer, including grievance and disciplinary hearings.
 Affinity’s advisers are able to represent you at these meetings, so you have professional advice on hand and are supported every inch of the way.
 If appropriate, Affinity will prepare your case for the Employment Tribunal and our lawyers will represent you.